dawud-shakir/neural_networks/README.txt

 3. pretrained.py
 This demo is a pre-trained VGG16 model for audio classification.

+4. plots.py
+This script houses the plots for our project report.

 Our MFCC13 and MFCC128 datasets can be accessed: